wcolburn/osu-cs493-assignment-3/README.md

   * Requests that come from an authenticated user are rate-limited on a per-user basis.
 These authenticated requests can be made at a rate of 10 requests per minute.

 This rate-limiting scheme should be backed by a Redis cache that runs in a Docker container.
 A full specification for the Redis cache should be added to `compose.yml` so the entire application can still be launched from scratch using Docker Compose.

-## Submission

-We'll be using GitHub Classroom for this assignment, and you will submit your assignment via GitHub.
-Just make sure your completed files are committed and pushed by the assignment's deadline to the main branch of the GitHub repo that was created for you by GitHub Classroom.
-A good way to check whether your files are safely submitted is to look at the main branch your assignment repo on the github.com website (i.e. https://github.com/osu-cs493-sp22/assignment-3-YourGitHubUsername/).
-If your changes show up there, you can consider your files submitted.

 ## Grading criteria